 The Group presents its consolidated financial information in U.S. dollar.
-The functional currency of the Company will continue to be the euro.
+The functional currency of the Company is the euro.

-The Group operates in 22 countries, across five continents and its main currency exposure in the year ended December 31, 2018, from the euro functional currency, was in relation to the U.S. dollar, British pound, Swedish krona, Polish zloty, Danish krone and Brazilian real.
+The Group operates in 12 countries, across three continents and its main currency exposure in the year to December 31, 2019, from the euro functional currency, was in relation to the U.S. dollar, British pound, Swedish krona, Polish zloty, Danish krone and Brazilian real.
 Currency exchange risk arises from future commercial transactions, recognized assets and liabilities, and net investments in foreign operations.